hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-2.md

 curl http://localhost:8200/v1/sys/health | jq
 ```
 ???
-* Let's talk about the Vault HTTP API
+* Let's talk about the Vault HTTP API.
+The Vault HTTP API gives you full access to Vault via HTTP.
+Every aspect of Vault can be controlled via this API.
+The Vault CLI uses the HTTP API to access Vault.

 ---
 name: vault-api-2